Plant Name

 Save the likely plant name for garden notes, class work, or a later nursery visit.
 Share the result with a local extension office, gardener, or plant group when confirmation matters.

-- Gardeners can scan volunteers, weeds, seedlings, and mystery perennials before pulling or transplanting.
-Many users use plant identification apps when they do not know the correct words to search manually.
+• Gardeners can scan volunteers, weeds, seedlings, and mystery perennials before pulling or transplanting.
+A plant identification app helps when you can picture the leaves or flower but do not know the plant’s name to type into a search box.

 Plant name apps vary by category coverage, explanation depth, and visual search features.
 If a plant result is uncertain, a reverse image search can help compare the same photo across web pages and image sources.